PeterChou1/GSOC2024ClangDoc/Readme.md

 I find the ability to the programmer a set of directives to directly control the output of generation interesting.
 It could be interesting to explore directives that directly controls the meta aspects of documentation generation.

-I like the ability to physicsally group related functions and class using the \modules directive to my knowledge I don't think doxygen has that feature
+I like the ability to physically group related functions and class using the \modules directive to my knowledge I don't think doxygen has that feature

 ### Subdoc generation output

 - TODO: to be added

 ### Doxygen generation output ([link](https://llvm.org/doxygen/classllvm_1_1IRBuilderBase.html))